SumUpAnalytics/goldsum/README.md

 These outlook reports are made available as PDF and DOCX, the latter format allowing users of Goldsum to better control for disclaimers, tables of content, tables, and charts in their summarization tests.

 ### - Classical Literature
 This corpus contains 11 English-language classical books that are available freely online in PDF or TXT formats.
-They range from 250 to 800 pages, with a median length of 350 pages.
-Each classical book contains preface, postface and a table of content.
+They range from 53 to 1139 pages, with a median length of 198 pages.
+Each classical book typically contains preface, postface and a table of content.

 There are Gold summaries, which are retrieved from WikiSummary http://wikisum.com/w/Main_Page and free to use.